 Jump ahead to your question

 Saving a home loan deposit is really the first big step in the home-buying process, but how much do you need to save?

 Historically, the answer has been 20% of the property's value.
 In home loan jargon, this translates to 80% loan-to-value ratio (LVR).
 In other words, you save a 20% deposit and borrow 80% to buy a property.

 - Borrowing = $800,000

-These low-deposit home loans have maximum LVRs of 90% or even 95%.
-They are often targeted at first home buyers.
-It can be a good idea to consider one of these loans: 5% of $1 million is only $50,000, which is a much smaller deposit than $200,000.
+These low deposit home loans have maximum LVRs of 90% or even 95%.
+If you are able to access one of these loans, it means the deposit you'll need to save is far lower: 5% of $1 million is only $50,000 and 10% is $100,000.
+These are still substantial figures, but they translate to a much smaller deposit than $200,000.

+There is a catch.
 If you borrow more than 80% of a property's value (a 10% deposit, for example) you need to pay lenders mortgage insurance (LMI).
-This can add a lot more to your home loan costs.
+This can add thousands – or even tens of thousands – to your home loan costs.

 LMI costs explained

 LMI can cost anything from a few thousand dollars to tens of thousands of dollars.
 It depends on how much you're borrowing and how big (or small) your deposit is.
 Here are some estimated costs taken from Genworth's LMI estimator: